All Episodes

 Now, it is bad internationally, but it's not that bad.

-Gave me the address, show me the directions, turn by turn, it was there.
+Gave me the address, showed me the directions, turned by turn.

-I haven't any problem with the map with the maps, but it is bad in certain parts of the country.
+I haven't had a problem with the MAPS, but it is bad in certain parts of the country.

 I understand that.